The ABC XYZ analysis is a great tool to manage products and optimize inventory.

 - Marketing/Sales: to educate them on why it is not possible to have a very high service rate for all the products.

 - Finance: to educate them on why it is not possible to lower inventory and holding costs for all the products.

 - Production: to tell them why the demand uncertainty and the diversity of service rate targets prevent production schedules to be steady and uniform all year.

 - Suppliers/Customers: Educate them on your own challenges and inventory strategy to find trade-offs.
 For example, I used to explain to customers that we had not in stock some highly unpredictable products because it was part of our policy.
 And I used to convince them that once I had those items back in stock, I could make fast delivery for them.

 ABC XYZ Analysis is also very useful for crisis management.

 By caricaturing, you might face situations when your CFO comes to your desk telling you to “cancel all orders because there is no more cash”.
-Or telling you the opposite, urging you to “double all orders” because you sell surgical masks and plan to make +100% 😉.
+Or telling you the opposite, urging you to “double all orders” because you sell surgical masks and plan to make +100% in times of pandemic 😉.

 Having your products well categorized is key to taking action quickly in those situations.
 In the first situation, you could convince your anxious CFO to save at least your most strategic products:

 The ABC XYZ Analysis comes with several limitations.